 Since May 1, 2007, Mike Winkelmann has created a digital art piece every single day.
 On Jan.
-7, 2021, he created his 5,000th image, then he compiled those first 5,000 images into an NFT known as Everydays: The First 5000 Days.
+7, 2021, he created his 5,000th image, and then he compiled those first 5,000 images into an NFT known as Everydays: The First 5000 Days.
 That NFT sold for more than $69 million at a Christie’s auction, and NFTs were immediately sent into the mainstream.
-Winkelmann, known by his artist name of Beeple, continues to make art every single day, and posts them to his Instagram account.
+Winkelmann, known by his artist name of Beeple, continues to make art every single day and posts them to his Instagram account.

 Censored consists of two generative interactive blockchain artworks.— Pak (@muratpak) February 5, 2022

 It currently counts Julian Assange's days in prison.

 The anonymous digital artist, who goes by the name of Pak, is ranked as one of the highest-grossing NFT artists to date.
 His highest-selling NFT Clock sold for 16,593.059 ETH.
 The NFT may not look like a clock, but it’s actually a digital counter of the number of days WikiLeaks founder Julian Assange has been locked up in London’s Belmarsh Prison.
 Pak and Assange worked together to create this NFT to help fund Assange’s legal defense.

 Artist: Beeple / Price Sold: $28,985,000.00

 Another one of Beeple’s works, Human One is a generative sculpture that mixes physical and digital art.
 This piece features an astronaut suit walking continuously forward, enduring different weather and biomes.
 Beeple maintains remote access to the piece and plans to evolve its content for the rest of his life.
 Human One was sold on Nov.
 10, 2021, via another Christie’s auction.